markfenske84/vennquizzes/DOCUMENTATION.md

 A: Not in the current version.
 This is a feature planned for future releases.

 **Q: Is the quiz mobile-friendly?**
 A: Yes!
-The quiz and Venn diagram work on all devices.
+The quiz and Venn diagram are fully responsive and optimized for all devices, including tablets and smartphones.
+The UI automatically adapts to different screen sizes.

 **Q: How do I update the plugin?**
 A: The plugin will automatically check for updates from GitHub.
 When an update is available, you'll see a notification in your WordPress admin under **Plugins**.
 Just click "Update Now".